Cosigning a Loan

 As the cosigner on a loan, your credit score is impacted in the same manner as if you were the primary borrower.
 The loan impacts your debt-to-income ratio as well as your credit utilization ratio.
 This means that, should you apply for a loan yourself, the presence of this loan can affect what lenders offer in terms of both principle amounts and interest rates.
 Furthermore, any late payments or defaults will appear on your credit report as if you had committed the offenses yourself, potentially ruining that good credit score you worked so hard to build.

 - You cannot get off the loan.

-Cosigning a loan is not a temporary thing – it is for the life of that loan.
+Cosigning a loan, like a loan without a credit check, is not a temporary thing – it is for the life of that loan.
 In fact, the only way to get out of your obligation on a cosigned loan is to either pay it off or have the primary borrower apply for refinancing – something that may be quite hard to do if they still lack the credit to support it.